colorimgugr/HyperDocApp/README.md

 ℹ️ **Current Scope of the Identification Tool**
-In this first public version of HyperdocApp, the **Identification Tool** is configured to classify pixels into **three ink classes**, following the taxonomy defined in our reference study (*Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy*, 2025). https://www.sciencedirect.com/science/article/pii/S1386142525002227
+In this first public version of HyperdocApp, the **Identification Tool** is configured to classify pixels into **three ink classes**, following the taxonomy defined in our reference study : https://www.sciencedirect.com/science/article/pii/S1386142525002227

  The implemented classes are: